-baseline BP levels (SBP/DBP < or $\geq 130/85$ mmHg).
-The response of participants to intervention in each subgroup was assessed using the LMM adjusted for baseline values of confounding factors.
-A drastic difference in response was observed depending on the baseline BP levels analysed.
-Interestingly, participants in the control group with a lower baseline BP showed a significant increase in the mean level of SBP and DBP on day 41 compared to baseline (both p < 0.05); however, there was no significant change in SBP or DBP in the intervention group on day 41 compared to baseline (both p>0.05).
-In participants with higher baseline BP levels, the mean SBP significantly decreased on day 41 in the intervention group compared to that at baseline and day 17 (both p < 0.05); conversely, no significant change was observed in the control group (both p>0.05).
-Mean DBP significantly decreased on day 41 compared to that at baseline and day 17 in the intervention group (both p < 0.05), whilst no significant change was found in the control group (both p>0.05).
-In regards to the effects of the antioxidant formula on BP levels from baseline to day 41, although no significant effect was observed on SBP (p=0.190), a restrained increase in DBP was noted among the participants with lower baseline BP levels (p=0.004).
+The study participants in the two groups were further categorized into lower and higher BP subgroups based on baseline BP levels (SBP/DBP < or ≥130/85 mmHg).
+The response of participants in each subgroup to the intervention was assessed using the LMM adjusted for baseline values of confounding factors.
+A dramatic difference in response was observed depending on the baseline BP levels analysed.
+Interestingly, participants with lower baseline BP in the intervention group showed a significant increase in the mean level of SBP and DBP on day 41 compared to baseline (both p<0.05); however, there was no significant change in SBP or DBP in the intervention group on day 41 compared to baseline (both p>0.05).
+In participants with higher baseline BP levels, the mean SBP significantly decreased on day 41 in the intervention group compared to that at baseline and day 17 (both p<0.05); conversely, no significant change was observed in the control group (both p>0.05).
+Similarly, the mean DBP significantly decreased on day 41 compared to that at baseline and day 17 in the intervention group (both p<0.05), while no significant change was noted in the control group (both p>0.05).
+Thus, regarding the effect of the antioxidant formula on different BP levels from baseline to day 41, although no significant effect was observed on SBP (p=0.190), a restrained increase in DBP was noted among the participants with lower baseline BP levels (p=0.004).
 In contrast, a more substantial reduction was observed in both SBP and DBP in participants with higher baseline BP levels (both p<0.01) (Table 3).